moviesR/HTIv1/README.md

   insertion:{ chamfered_success_ge: 0.70, tight_success_ge: 0.40, overforce_exceedances: 0 }
 ```

-Run the validator once; copy the printed `physics_hash` into the YAML.
+> Run the validator once and copy the printed `physics_hash` into the YAML.
 CI will fail if physics drifts.

 ---